VCityTeam/UD-Viz/Doc/Devel/LocalGameTutorial.md

 <!-- @format -->

 # Local Game tutorial :lion:

 Welcome in the first ud-viz game tutorial.
-We will proceed step by step if you want to consult the complete project, you can find it in this [folder](../../examples).
-At the end of this tutorial you will fly with your zeppelin in the sky of Lyon, and collect some spheres !
+We will proceed step by step, if you want to consult the complete project, you can find it in this [folder](../../examples).
+At the end of this tutorial you will fly with your zeppelin in the sky of Lyon, and collect some spheres!

 ![Zeppelin](./Pictures/zeppelin.gif)

-# Getting started :smile:
+# Create your game project :smile:

 [Working environment](./LocalGameTutorial.md#working-environment)
 [Initialize your project](./LocalGameTutorial.md#initialize-your-project)